 a.
 Required Tree Replanting

-One tree shall be planted on the property in mitigation pursuant to Section 4.1 of the UDO Zoning Administration Manual.
+One tree shall be planted on the property in mitigation pursuant to the Charlotte Tree Manual.
 Trees replanted to meet this mitigation requirement shall be in addition to other trees required by this article.

 b.
 Heritage Tree Mitigation Payment